reza1615/PersianTools/README.md

-This project attemts to solve wrong dictation, typo and ZWNJ problem of Persian texts.
+This project attempts to solve wrong dictation, typo and ZWNJ problem of Persian texts.

 This project works with python 2.7